josejhkim/tp/docs/UserGuide.md

 - All fields are mandatory and must follow the exact format.
 - A person is identified by their name.
-- Multiple persons can have the same number since children may not have a phone number, and it would be more flexible to allow guests to select their point of contact
+- Multiple persons can have the same phone number since children may not have a phone number, and it would be more flexible to allow guests to select their point of contact

 Each prefix represents a specific attribute of the person: